siliconflow/onediff/onediff_diffusers_extensions/examples/sd3/README.md

 | fp8_e4m3_e4m3_dynamic            | 1.09 s (-46.3%)    | 27.75 it/s (+83.7%)| 17.098 GiB           |

 ## Quality
-When using nexfort as the backend for onediff compilation acceleration, the generated images are lossless.
+When using nexfort as the backend for onediff compilation acceleration, the generated images are almost lossless.

 <p align="center">
 <img src="../../../imgs/nexfort_sd3_demo.png">